 Social engagement is defined as an individual’s level of participation in a community, or in this case, your virtual organization.
 Getting your team together in a social setting increases loyalty, reduces stress, and boosts happiness.
 Most notably, a study by the McKinsey Global Institute shows that socially engaged employees are often up to 25% more productive.
 Afino offers a suite of creative and engaging ways to get your team together and socializing with one another.
 Some examples of these activities include a virtual escape room, team trivia, or shark tank jumble.

 This piece of advice is simple and straightforward, however often overlooked and forgotten.
 Never underestimate the power of simple pulse checks!
-Regular check-ins with your employees, whether it be quick surveys or scheduled one-on-ones keep your employees engaged and feeling connected.
+Regular check-ins with your employees, whether it be quick surveys or scheduled one-on-ones, keep your employees engaged and feeling connected.
 These check-ins should be focused on the more pressing issues of remote work such as health & wellness, recognition, and happiness.
-This will allow you to identify steps you can take to improve the employee experience at your company, leading to improved morale, productivity, and retention rates. “
+This will allow you to identify steps you can take to improve the employee experience at your company, leading to improved morale, productivity, and retention rates.

 Pro Tip: Never send your team a survey exceeding 10 questions, or one that takes over 5 minutes to fill out.

-There’s no better way to help your employees understand their value than to make their voices heard and take action on meeting their needs.
-The secret sauce to this step is the “taking action” side.
+There’s no better way to help your employees understand their value than to make their voices heard, and take action on meeting their needs.
+The secret sauce to this step is the “taking action” part.
 If you do not take the necessary steps to improve on the feedback given, this becomes a redundant task.
 Your team will not take the opportunity for feedback seriously as long as they are feeling unheard.
 A study by Cornell University concluded that 42% of people will withhold information if they don’t see any potential gain from participating.
 This step may seem like a daunting task, and an organizational nightmare, however there are resources out there that make it a piece of cake (try Afino)!

 Following these three simple steps are critical in the new era of work.
-Creating opportunities for your team to socialize, frequently checking in on more than just their work, and inviting honest thoughts and opinions from your employees is a recipe for a team will not only succeed; it will thrive.
-It’s time to reap the benefits of remote work, without facing any of the downfalls!
+Creating opportunities for your team to socialize, frequently checking in on more than just their work, and inviting honest thoughts and opinions from your employees is a recipe for a team that will not only succeed; it will thrive.
+It’s time to reap the benefits of remote work without facing any of the downfalls!